Olympic Experimental State Forest— Forest Land Planning

 Past planning documents

-2010 Draft OESF Environmental Impact Statement (Draft EIS)
+2010 Draft OESF Environmental Impact Statement (Draft EIS) available by request.

 Background on DNR-managed State Lands

-State Lands (state trust lands) across Washington are managed to earn revenue for specific beneficiaries—mostly the state’s public schools and universities, and county services in Westside counties.
+State Trust Lands across Washington are managed to earn revenue for specific beneficiaries—mostly the state’s public schools and universities, and county services in Westside counties.
 Most were granted to Washington at statehood in 1889.
 DNR manages the 2.9 million acres of state-owned forests, range, agricultural lands, and commercial properties.
 Of these, 2.1 million acres are forests, such as the Olympic Experimental State Forest, managed sustainably to generate a continuous flow of non-tax revenue to the beneficiaries.

 DNR’s management of trust lands sustains habitat for native plant and animal species, protects important sources of clean water, and offers public recreation and educational opportunities statewide.